-China hawks encounter new opponent: U.S. companies
+China hawks encounter powerful opponent: U.S. companies

 China hawks in Congress have raised alarms about the corporate pushback, accusing companies of putting profits before national security.

 “Tech insiders are trying to gut provisions of the defense funding bill that would restrict use of Chinese tech products.
 Senate negotiators, don’t give in!
-This is not the time to go soft on #China,” Senator Josh Hawley (R-Mo.) tweeted Oct.
+This is not the time to go soft on #China,” Sen. Josh Hawley (R-Mo.) tweeted Oct.
 1.

 “Under no circumstances should we weaken or delay implementation of our laws banning the U.S. federal government and government contractors from using Huawei equipment,” Sen. Tom Cotton (R-Ark.) tweeted this summer, a position his office said he maintains.
 “That would be a gift to the Chinese Communist Party."